archivesspace/archivesspace/README.md

 repository" from the drop-down menu at the top right hand side of the screen.
 Once you have created a repository, you can log out and register new user accounts from the link in the log-in form.

+# Running ArchivesSpace as a Unix daemon

+The `archivesspace.sh` startup script doubles as an init script.
+If you run:

+     archivesspace.sh start

+ArchivesSpace will run in the background as a daemon (logging to `logs/archivesspace.out` as before).
+You can shut it down with:

+     archivesspace.sh stop

+You can even install it as a system-wide init script by creating a symbolic link:

+     cd /etc/init.d
+     ln -s /path/to/your/archivesspace/archivesspace.sh archivesspace

+Then use the appropriate tool for your distribution to set up the run-level symbolic links (such as `chkconfig` for RedHat or `update-rc.d` for Debian-based distributions).

+Note that you may want to edit archivesspace.sh to set the account that the system runs under, JVM options, and so on.

 # Running ArchivesSpace with a custom configuration file